orlyandico/map_uk_schools/README.md

 # Map UK Schools

-Use UK government data to filter and plot UK schools, filtering by GCSE results.
+Use UK government data to filter and plot UK schools, filtering by A-level results.

 This Python script uses the CSV file obtained from this location: